ga-wdi-lessons/js-ajax/readme.md

 ## You Do: DOM Manipulation Using Response Data (10 minutes / 0:55)

-Take our existing code for the the weather underground app.
+Take our existing code for the the Weather Underground app.
 Instead of logging the temperature, the `.done()` promise should add a div to the page that contains the current wind speed in MPH.

 #### Bonus